 Scaling Agile for Enterprise-Level Teams

 For leaders aiming to see the impact of agile practices at a larger scale, it can be helpful to implement a tool that promotes visibility across the entire portfolio.
 OnePlan helps enterprise leaders bring the power of Agile to large-scale projects with the visibility and governance they need.
-With real-time portfolio and resource management, financial planning, and AI-driven insights, you’ll enjoy full integration with Microsoft tools and Azure DevOps.
+By connecting strategy to execution, OnePlan offers real-time portfolio and resource management, financial planning, and AI-driven insights, all integrated with tools like Azure DevOps.
 With everything in one place, leaders gain a clear view of projects and can make agile decisions that keep teams aligned and on track with business goals.